cartesi/noether/README.md

 If you are using environment variables you can use the variables `GAS_PRICE_PROVIDER` and `GAS_STATION_API_KEY` for the same effect.

-## Goerli public network
+## Public test network

-Running on [Goerli](https://goerli.net) is very similar to running on `mainnet`, with the following differences:
+Running on [Goerli](https://goerli.net) or [Ropsten](https://github.com/ethereum/ropsten) is very similar to running on `mainnet`, with the following differences:

-1) The command is:
+1. The command is:

 ```
-docker run -it --rm --name cartesi_goerli_noether -v cartesi_goerli_wallet:/root/.ethereum cartesi/noether --url https://goerli.infura.io/v3/<project_id> --wallet /root/.ethereum/key --create --verbose
+docker run -it --rm --name cartesi_testnet_noether -v cartesi_testnet_wallet:/root/.ethereum cartesi/noether --url https://[goerli|ropsten].infura.io/v3/<project_id> --wallet /root/.ethereum/key --create --verbose
 ```

-2) Cloudflare Ethereum Gateway does not provide an option for Goerli, so we use [Infura](https://infura.io).
+2. Cloudflare Ethereum Gateway does not provide an option for testnets, so we use [Infura](https://infura.io).
 You need to setup an Infura account, create an application and use the application URL in the command above.

-3) You don't spend real money
+3. You don't spend real money

-4) You need fake CTSI to stake.
+4. You need fake CTSI to stake.
 Ask Cartesi team at [Discord](https://discord.gg/n85Msyp).

 ## Local private network